scottbale/kirkwoodcoc/doc/development.md

     1. don't overwrite wp-includes themes or plugins
 1. refresh admin dashboard - was prompted to upgrade database, which I did
 1. upgrade any plugins (e.g. audio player)
+1. sftp updated files (had to use FireFTP to do so recursively)

 ### Git version control